la2050/challenge/_2021/connect/arts-bridging-the-gap.md

   to the places they frequent, the community becomes a better and safer place to live, work, and visit.
 Now imagine the power of painting 100 murals in three days!
-Why is this project important to the work of your organization?: > Arts Bridging the Gap is the only organization of its kind not only in Los Angeles, but across the nation that creates community connections and artistic opportunities for thousands of youth living in poverty while at the same time
+Describe the project, program, or initiative that this grant will support to address the problem identified.: > Arts Bridging the Gap is the only organization of its kind not only in Los Angeles, but across the nation that creates community connections and artistic opportunities for thousands of youth living in poverty while at the same time